Everyday Physics for Teachers - PHYS9110

 30% your own investigation report: You will need to design your own experiment to invesitagate the physics behind an everyday phenomenon of interest to you.

-40% examination: to make sure you can answer questions about the material covered in the course.
+40% written examination: to make sure you can answer questions about the material covered in the course.
 This can be invigilated at your school if you are unable to make it to UNSW.

 The course runs in a very intensive 5 week mode during January.
 It runs in a less intensive 10 week during T3 (September - December).

 September 2018: 17th September - 16th December 2018 (10 weeks: if you did it here you could complete the graduate certificate in December 2019)

 Summer Term: 7th January -10th February 2019 (5 weeks: if you did it here you could complete the graduate certificate in December)